sangwook236/SWL/README.md

 	* make test
 	* make doc

+#### Using IDE
+SWL supports Code::Blocks and Visual Studio.
+* Use Code::Blocks in the Unix-like systems:
+	* Use build/*.workspace
+* Use Visual Studio in Windows:
+	* Use build/*.sln

 #### Using a build script.
 * Download sources from the SWL's repository.
 * Cange the directory to SWL.